DanijelHuis/HDAugmentedReality/README.md

 HDAugmentedReality is designed to be used in areas with large concentration of static POIs where primary goal is the visibility of all POIs.
-This is achieved by stacking POIs vertically, meaning that farther POIs, ones that would normally be obscured by nearer POIs, are put higher.
+This is achieved by stacking POIs vertically, meaning that farther POIs - ones that would normally be obscured by nearer POIs, are put higher.
 Altitudes of POIs are disregarded.

 ![HDAugmentedReality](Design/ar.gif)